Marriage And Family: Five Ways To Identify A Toxic Marriage And How To Leave

 Look into therapy

-As you are in the process of leaving a toxic marital relationship, you most likely will experience intense feeling and thoughts racing through your mind.
+As you are in the process of leaving a toxic marital relationship, you most likely will experience intense feelings and thoughts racing through your mind.
 This is perfectly normal and to be expected.
-However, as if these feelings are overwhelming you or you need someone to simply listen, you may find that working with a therapist is helpful and beneficial.
+However, if these feelings are overwhelming you or you need someone to simply listen, you may find that working with a therapist is helpful and beneficial.
 Depending on the precise nature of your toxic marital relationship and what all went on, there could potentially be underlying trauma that has yet to be addressed.

 At the very least, therapy comes in handy just for the sake of having a professional to speak with and confide in.
 A growing number of studies point to online counseling as an effective method of helping individuals deal with complicated emotions after a breakup or divorce.
 In a study published in Trials—the peer-reviewed medical journal—researchers outlined the potential efficacy of online therapy in helping those experiencing separation, bereavement, or divorce.
-In similar studies, researchers have concluded that online therapy could significantly reduce feelings of grief, depression, embitterment, and loneliness, and increase overall quality of life.
+In similar studies, researchers have concluded that online therapy could significantly reduce feelings of grief, depression, embitterment, and loneliness and increase overall quality of life.

 To make things even better, you do not have to make it to an office every week when you sign up for online therapy with Regain.
 This is an important support system to have in place as you leave a toxic marital relationship and deal with other challenges that life may present.